hyodae-seo/hyodaeseo.com/content/authors/ho/_index.md

 ---
 # Display name
-title: Allison Ho
+title: Alli Ho
 url: /authors/ho

 # Full Name (for SEO)
-first_name: Allison
+first_name: Alli Ho
 last_name: Ho

 # Is this the primary user of the site?